Last

 midwife was not called until 3 to 4 days or longer after the onset of

+labor.
 Here are some of the gruesome

 instruments